sleepymurph/template_latex_article/article-latex-src/README.md

 For more information on cleaning up unused Docker resources, Digital Ocean has an excellent tutorial, [How to Remove Docker Images, Containers, and Volumes](https://www.digitalocean.com/community/tutorials/how-to-remove-docker-images-containers-and-volumes).

+## Additional notes on this document build process

+### Abstract in plain text

+The abstract for the document comes from `abstract.txt`.
+This file is deliberately in plain text so that it will be easier to copy-and-paste the abstract text elsewhere, without having to worry about TeX escapes for common characters like `%` and `&`.
+To remove the abstract, delete `abstract.txt`, and the build process will skip the abstract entirely.

+### The "final" option

+This document is set up to obey the `final` option in the `\documentclass`.
+There are many draft-only notes, annotations, and even sections that will disappear when `final` is added.

+The `make final` target will copy the main `doc.tex` file, uncomment the `final` option, and generate `doc-final.pdf`.

+This document includes several custom macros for draft-only (non-`final`) content.
+See `macros-general.tex` for their definitions and `doc-content-example.tex` for examples of their use.

+### Git Info

+Git information is included at the end of the draft version of the document.

+There are a few important things to note about this Git information:

+- It only lists changes inside the document source subdirectory.
+    More subdirectories can be included by editing the `DOC_SOURCE_DIRS` variable in the Makefile.

+- The repository URL can be changed by editing the `\GitUrl` macro in `doc.tex`.
+    If this macro is deleted entirely, no URL will be included.

+- The history will not be included when the document is marked `final`.

+To get a clean history in the document: commit the source directory, run `make render`, and then commit the rendered PDF in the parent directory.

+How Git information is included:

+1. The make process runs a script called `gen_meta_tex.sh` which extracts Git information and writes out a TeX file full of macros, `doc-gen-meta.tex`.

+2. The document includes the generated TeX file and uses the macros.

+3. The make process also generates the Git log as a plain text (`.txt`) file, and the document includes that as well.
+The history is a separate file because the `verbatim` package is tricky.

+## Template/Skeleton

+This document and build process is based on a template/skeleton by Michael Murphy at the The University of Tromsø in beautiful Tromsø Norway.

+The template is available on GitHub at <https://github.com/sleepymurph/template_latex_article>